 Blackboard is the law school’s learning management system.
 Blackboard enables instructors to deliver course materials (lists of or links to readings, syllabus, etc.), communicate via email, use Zoom or Collaborate Ultra to hold virtual office hours, facilitate discussions via discussion boards and VoiceThread, receive assignments and papers, and administer online quizzes and surveys, in effect extending instruction beyond the physical classroom.

-All courses taught at the School of Law have a corresponding online course on Blackboard.
-Student enrollment into a Blackboard course is directly linked to the the student registration system and is updated nightly capturing transactions processed by 12:00 AM.
+All courses taught at the School of Law have a corresponding online course on Blackboard, even the ones taught in person.
+Student enrollment into a Blackboard course is directly linked to the student registration system (SURFS) and is updated nightly capturing transactions processed by 12:00 AM.